Hakata-ku, Fukuoka: Culture

 Hakata was the traditional center for the manufacture of Hakata ningyō, which are traditional Japanese dolls that are famous throughout Japan.
-Today, almost all Hakata ningyō makers (Hakata ningyō shi) have their factories out of the Old Hakata Area, a part of modern Hakata-ku.
+Today, almost all Hakata ningyō makers (Hakata ningyō shi) have their factories in the Old Hakata Area, a part of modern Hakata-ku.

 Hakata-ori is a textile used for obi of kimono.

 It is also the home of Mentai Rock, named after the popular mentaiko dish served in the region, that spawned numerous J-pop idols during the early 1980s.
 Neo Mentai Rock is the name given to a recent renewal in activity from local musicians.

 Hakata-ben is the local Japanese dialect spoken in the Old Hakata Area.

 Hakata is also the location of the pop group HKT48.

-Another popular group from Hakata are Kanikapila and NUMBER GIRL.
+Other popular groups from Hakata are Kanikapila and NUMBER GIRL.

 Parts of the famous crime novel 'Points and lines' ('Ten to Sen' in Japanese) by the award-winning Japanese writer Seichō Matsumoto occur in Hakata and its train station.

 The South Korean government maintains the Korea Education Institution (후쿠오카 한국교육원; 福岡韓国教育院) in Hakata-ku.